Tokulucas2000/AluraVue3-Curso1/README.md

 10. For run the project on the terminal type "npm run dev"

 ##Order to follow the comments in the code
+1. Acess the file "index.html", you can type "CTRL + P" and type the file name, this file has a "/src/main.ts" which VUE uses JS(TS) to acess .vue
+2. Go to the file "main.ts"
+3. Then go to "App.vue"
+4. Important to note to import some compenent it's necessary that the component exists so create the component first than import